How to calculate the rebuild cost of your home

-As the term suggests, the “rebuild cost” is the amount of money you would need to completely rebuild your home from scratch.
+As the term suggests, the “rebuild cost” is the amount of money you would need to rebuild your home from scratch.

-Rebuilding takes into consideration the price of labour and materials that would be involved in putting a house identical to yours on the land you own.
+Rebuilding takes into consideration the price of labour and materials that would be involved in building a house identical to yours on the land you own.

 The final sum is usually less than the market value of your home, ie the amount you’d expect to get if you were selling it.

-This is because your home’s value takes into account other factors, such as location, school catchment area and supply and demand.
+This is because your home's market value takes into account other factors, such as location, school catchment area and supply and demand.

 Why do I need to know this?